-If labels are not already in the label holder slots for the next run, place labels for the next run in the proper slot of the label holders located above each bin.
+If labels are not already in the label holder slots for

+bin.

 Replace tubs at all flashing light locations and clear full trays from the end of the machine.

 After the end of the current run:

 When the supervisor advises that the buckets are empty, start at bin # 60, and pull all the flat trays, two at a time, working your way back to bin # 1.